In This Post

 The experts said you could use hot glue as a temporary application.
 Meaning, you hot glue the pieces together to help hold them in place while the real glue dries.
 I’m not going to lie, as a newbie, I have not attempted this yet and may never!

 I feel like I don’t have to explain this too much.
 Wood glue is for gluing wood.
 If the dollhouse is wood, wood glue is probably the best glue for dollhouses (specifically, assembling them).
 And, I agree, in theory.

 However, the one problem with wood glue is that it dries yellow.
 That’s no big deal if you’re covering the joint with wallpaper or baseboard.
 But, if you’re painting or not covering the joint, you might get funky results.

 One other recommendation for the best glue for dollhouses I kept running across was tacky glue.
-If you’ve read my post on the Keeper’s Cottage, then you know that’s what I went with.
-If you haven’t read it, well, I got tacky glue mainly because it was recommended.
+(I’ve been using tacky glue to build my Keeper’s House, and I have thoughts).
+I got tacky glue mainly because it was recommended.
 Also, it was on sale the day I bought the kit.

 Yes, sometimes price wins over everything else.

 But, why is tacky glue considered a best glue for dollhouses?